BombLoL/getallinstance/README.md

-# getallinstance
+# get all instance
-get all instance from StarterGUI/Workspace (you can change it)
+get and print instances from Workspace and Starter Gui you can change it ofc
+# what it may prints out
+it will print out: "(workspace or startergui): (instance names)"